-The amendment to IFRS 9 clarifies which fees an entity includes when it applies the "10 per cent test" in assessing whether to derecognize a financial liability.
+The amendments to IFRS 9 clarify which fees an entity includes when it applies the "10 per cent test" in assessing whether to derecognize a financial liability.
 An entity includes only fees paid or received between the entity (the borrower) and the lender, including fees paid or received by either the entity or the lender on the other's behalf.
-The amendments are effective for annual periods beginning on or after January 1, 2022.
+The amendments are effective for annual periods beginning on or after January 1, 2022 and are to be applied prospectively.